MLTX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that MoonLake Immunotherapeutics Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 NEW YORK, Oct.
-16, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against MoonLake Immunotherapeutics (“MoonLake” or “the Company”) (NASDAQ: MLTX) and certain of its officers.
+22, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against MoonLake Immunotherapeutics (“MoonLake” or “the Company”) (NASDAQ: MLTX) and certain of its officers.

 Class Definition